test-prof/test-prof/guides/any_fixture.md

 ## Caveats

-`AnyFixture` cleans tables in the reversed order, in which they were registered.
-This means, that if you register a fixture, which references a not-yet-registed table, a foreign-key violation error *might* occur.
+`AnyFixture` cleans tables in the reverse order as compared to the order they were populated.
+That means when you register a fixture which references a not-yet-registered table, a foreign-key violation error *might* occur (if any).
 An example is worth more than 1000
 words:

 ```ruby